-6.18 Allegations or concerns may be raised about individuals who work within more than one local authority.
-When this occurs the DO receiving the information should contact
+- 6.18 Allegations or concerns may be raised about individuals who work within more than one local authority.
+When this occurs the DO receiving the information should contact the DO in the area(s) where the individual is also known to work or have contact with children. - 6.19 If concerns arise in an individual's private life that have a bearing on their work with children in another authority, the DO should contact the DO for that area and offer to attend an initial evaluation meeting to share information and agree any action necessary. - 6.20 Responsibility will ordinarily rest with: - the local authority where the subject has substantive employment - if self-employed the local authority where he/she resides

-- 6.19 If concerns arise in an individual's private life that have a bearing on their work with children in another authority, the DO should contact the DO for that area and offer to attend an initial evaluation meeting to share information and agree any action necessary. - 6.20 Responsibility will ordinarily rest with: - the local authority where the subject has substantive employment - if self-employed the local authority where he/she resides - for volunteers the local authority for the area where he/she has a substantive roles or area in which he/she resides - agency/supply staff the local authority where the allegation has arisen - multiple subjects/victims the local authority in which the concerns have arisen - 6.21 The Adult Managing Allegations: People Working in a 'Position of Trust' Policy should be used when there is a need to share information between authorities that is relevant to an individual who may also work with vulnerable adults.
+- for volunteers the local authority for the area where he/she has a substantive roles or area in which he/she resides - agency/supply staff the local authority where the allegation has arisen - multiple subjects/victims the local authority in which the concerns have arisen - 6.21 The Adult Managing Allegations: People Working in a 'Position of Trust' Policy should be used when there is a need to share information between authorities that is relevant to an individual who may also work with vulnerable adults.